-Metsä Fibre, which is part of Metsä Group, has decided to build a new bioproduct mill in Äänekoski in Central Finland.
+Metsä Fibre, which is part of Metsä Group, has built a new bioproduct mill in Äänekoski in Central Finland.
 With a value of EUR 1.2 billion, the bioproduct mill is the largest investment in the history of the Finnish forest industry.
-It will create more than 2,500 jobs throughout the value chain in Finland, with 1,500 of them being new jobs.
+It creates more than 2,500 jobs throughout the value chain in Finland, with 1,500 of them being new jobs.

 The Äänekoski mill is the first next-generation bioproduct mill in the world.
-In addition to high-quality pulp, it will produce a broad range of bioproducts, such as tall oil, turpentine, bioelectricity and wood fuel.
+Its annual pulp production capacity is 1.3 million tonnes.
+In addition to high-quality pulp, it is producing a broad range of bioproducts, such as tall oil, turpentine, bioelectricity and wood fuel.

 Potential new products created from production side streams include for example textile fibres and lignin products.
 The mill is designed to allow for a broad, diverse range of products manufactured by a unique bioeconomy ecosystem of companies.

 Metsä Group’s next-generation bioproduct mill in Äänekoski came into operation as planned on Tuesday, 15 August 2017 at 6:00 in the morning.
 Pulp deliveries from the new mill to customers will begin in early September 2017.

 - The demand for softwood pulp is increasing steadily.